Amsterdam Schiphol (AMS) is one of the more pleasant airports in Europe with its light and spacious terminals.

 Currently the airport is trialling a Deliveroo service where you can order food which is delivered within 15 minutes to you gate.

 Museum – The NEMO Science Museum has 8 small interactive exhibits at Schiphol (free) which can be found on Holland Boulevard, between Lounge 2 and 3.
+There is also a Rijksmuseum Schiphol exhibit featuring 17th century Dutch Masters paintings – also on Holland Boulevard.

 Airport Library – Schiphol has its own compact library area on Holland Boulevard which holds a selection of books as well as iPads and touch screens.